SK-EID/smart-id-java-client/README.md

         "40504040001"
 );

-// For security reasons a new hash value must be created for each new authentication request String randomChallenge = RandomChallenge.generate();
+// For security reasons a rpChallenge must be created for each new authentication request RpChallenge rpChallenge = RandomChallenge.generate();
-// Store generated randomChallenge only on backend side.
+// Store generated rpChallenge only on backend side.
 Do not expose it to the client side.
 // Used for validating authentication sessions status OK response

+// Generate verification code and display it to the user for confirmation String verificationCode = VerificationCodeCalculator.calculate(rpChallenge.value());

 NotificationAuthenticationSessionResponse authenticationSessionResponse = client
         .createNotificationAuthentication()
         .withSemanticsIdentifier(semanticsIdentifier)
-        .withRandomChallenge(randomChallenge)
+        .withRpChallenge(rpChallenge.toBase64EncodedValue())
         .withCertificateLevel(AuthenticationCertificateLevel.QUALIFIED)
-        .withAllowedInteractionsOrder(Collections.singletonList(
-                NotificationInteraction.verificationCodeChoice("Log in?")
-        ))
+        .withInteractions(Collections.singletonList(
+            NotificationInteraction.displayTextAndPin("Logging into <app-name>")))  // Display text should be concise and specific.
         .initAuthenticationSession();

-String sessionId = authenticationSessionResponse.sessionID();
-// SessionID is used to query sessions status later
+// SessionID can be used to query sessions status later String sessionId = authenticationSessionResponse.sessionID();

-String verificationCode = authenticationSessionResponse.getVc().getValue();
-// Display the verification code to the user for confirmation
 ```
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.